-Topics and Ana Analysis Gaps relevant Convention provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Prosecution, Adjudication and Sanctions- Article 30 UNCAC (DNCAC AUCPCC (partly similar) Article 10 ECOWAS Protocol Prescription of appropriate, dissuasive legal sanctions for committing a corruption related offence.
-Establishment appropriate balance between any immunities or jurisdictional privileges accorded to public officials for the performance of their functions; Consideration of establishment of procedures for provicted of any corruption offences from holding public office or office in an enterprise owned by the State.
+Topics and Ana Analysis Gaps relevant Convention provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Prosecution, Adjudication and Sanctions- Article 30 UNCAC 7(5).
+AUCPCC (partly similar) Article 10 ECOWAS Protocol Prescription of appropriate, dissuasive legal sanctions for committing a corruption related offence.
+Establishment appropriate balance between any immunities or jurisdictional privileges accorded to public officials for the performance of their functions; Consideration of establishment of procedures for prohibiting persons convicted of any corruption office in an enterprise owned by the State.
 Establish conditions The Nigerian Police Force, EFCC, ICPC, Ministry of Justice.
-Economic and Financial Crimes Commission [Establishment] Act 2004 Corrupt Practices and Other Related Other Related Offences Act 2000.
+Economic and Financial Crimes Commission [Establishment] Act 2004 Corrupt Practices and Other Related Offences Act 2000.
 Public Procurement Act 2007.
 Nigeria Extractive Industries Transparency Initiative Act, etc provide appropriate sanctions.
-S. 308 of the constitution provides for immunity from prosecution for Governors and their Deputies and President and the Vice President of the Federation, while in office.
+S. 308 of the Constitution provides for immunity from prosecution for Governors and their Deputies and President and the Vice President of the Federation, while in office.
 The ICPC Act in S.52 has provisions for appointment of an independent counsel to investigate allegations of corruption against the category of officers who enjoy immunity and report to the National Assembly though in practice this provision has never been invoked.